 - Body Horror: "Ballad of a Thin Man"Well, the sword swallower, he comes up to youAnd then he kneelsHe crosses himselfAnd then he clicks his high heelsAnd without further noticeHe asks you how it feelsAnd he says: "Here is your throat back; thanks for the loan"

-- Circus of Fear: "Ballad Of A Thin Man", if we would take the lyrics literally, takes places a creepy carnival circus, where Mr. Jones encounters a geek, a sword swallower, and a one-eyed midget.
+- Circus of Fear: "Ballad of a Thin Man", if we would take the lyrics literally, takes places at a creepy carnival circus, where Mr. Jones encounters a geek, a sword swallower, and a one-eyed midget.

 - Clingy MacGuffin: Mack the Finger who, in the song "Highway 61 Revisited" claims to have "forty red white and blue shoe strings and a thousand telephones that don't ring" and desperately tries to get rid of them.